"

 On the other hand, in a tools approach to instructions on using a photocopier, there likely would be sections on how to use specific features:

-If you designed a set of instructions on this plan, you’d write steps for using each button or feature of the photocopier.
-Instructions using this tools approach are hard to make work.
+If you designed a set of instructions along this plan, you would include steps for using each button or feature of the photocopier.
+Instructions using this tools approach, however, are hard to make work.
 Sometimes, the name of the button doesn’t quite match the task it is associated with; sometimes you have to use more than just one button to accomplish the task.
-Still, there can be times when the tools/feature approach may be preferable.
+Nevertheless, there can be times when the tools/feature approach may be preferable, so being aware of this approach can prove to be useful even if it isn’t used often.

 4. Design groupings of tasks

 Some instructions have only a single task but have many steps within that single task.
 For example, imagine a set of instructions for assembling a kids’ swing set.
-In my own experience, there were more than 130 steps!
-That can be a bit daunting.
-A good approach is to group similar and related steps into phases, and start renumbering the steps at each new phase.
+There can be more than 130 steps in the process, which can be a bit daunting.
+A useful approach is to group similar and related steps into phases, and start renumbering the steps at each new phase.
 A phase then is a group of similar steps within a single-task procedure.
 In the swing-set example, setting up the frame would be a phase; anchoring the thing in the ground would be another; assembling the box swing would be still another.

 Another example would group common technical tasks as follows: